THE POLITICAL SPECTRUM

 “Before you step into any conversation about politics on a national or global level, you must first know the facts.
 David R. Young’s The Political Spectrum: Freedom vs. Enslavement is a unique book that delivers the information one needs to understand the left, the right and every party in between.” ~eLit Electronic Book Awards

-Reader-reviews on Amazon also acknowledged the greater clarity to the world of politics seen through the prism of this vital information.
+Reader reviews on Amazon also acknowledged the increased clarity into the world of politics seen through the prism of this vital information.

 This book will take you on a journey of discovery, step by step.
-You’ll see many things you’ll recognize along the way.
-When you reach the final destination, you may find that the real journey is just beginning.
+When you reach the end of the book you may find the real journey is just beginning for you.

-Viewing the political landscape of our country will appear different, much clearer.
+Viewing the political landscape of our country will appear different — significantly clearer.
 You cannot watch a 3D movie without special glasses to bring it all into focus.
 Likewise, politics cannot be clearly viewed without fully understanding the political spectrum.